ohiofi/game-design-curriculum/README.md

  <dd>a form of play in which players directly interact and are allowed to hurt each other's performance</dd>
  </dl>

+### What makes a GOOD game?

+Because there are different styles of games, it's easier to ask...
+- What makes a good survival horror game?
+- What makes a good platformer game?
+- What makes a good adventure game?
+- What makes a good puzzle game?

+Generally speaking all good games have: player agency (aka player choices), replayability, and a challenge.

 3 Minute Game Design: Episode 2 - The Forms
 https://www.youtube.com/watch?v=MgyVwFRrzcU